ecbc0/note-math/item.en/spinor-field.en.typ

 ]
 spin-connection also denoted by $∇$

-#tag("motivation-of-scalar-field?") can scalar field be related to tautological bundle of projective-lightcone $ℂℙ^1$?
+#tag("motivation-of-scalar-field") can scalar field be related to tautological bundle of projective-lightcone $ℂℙ^1$?

 According to the concept of spinor fields in $ℝ^(1,3)$ spacetime manifold, "rotation by 720 degrees" and "parity" should occur in the tangent space construction, not in the spacetime manifold.